 Spiritual Direction

 Spiritual Direction is different than counseling, coaching, or mentoring.
-It is a holy conversation between God, the Spiritual Director, and the directee.
-A Spiritual Director is someone who has been trained to hold space for the Holy Spirit to speak to the directee, to help the directee discern God’s voice in and through all things, and to equip the directee with wisdom that can aid him or her on a journey of discovery with Jesus.
+It is a holy conversation between God, the directee, and the Spiritual Director.
+A Spiritual Director is someone who creates space for the Holy Spirit to speak to the directee, who helps the directee discern God’s voice in and through all things, and equips the directee with knowledge and practices that can aid him or her on a journey of discovery with Jesus.

 Our Directors